When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Who Has Better Television Ratings?

-Ratings for the NCAA regular season fall in the favor of the men’s side of NCAA Basketball.
-But further inspection into the NCAA Tournament as a whole yields interesting results.
+Ratings for the NCAA regular season fall in favor of the men’s side of NCAA Basketball.
+But further inspection of the NCAA Tournament as a whole yields exciting results.

 Conclusion: The Men’s Game Is Big, but the Women’s Game Is Growing

-As it has been for the majority of NCAA Basketball history, the men’s game has often dominated the women’s game in terms of revenue and viewership.
-However, this years March Madness finals ratings set a record high for women whilst a record low for men.
+As it has been for most of NCAA basketball history, the men's game has often dominated the women's game regarding revenue and viewership.
+However, this year, March Madness finals ratings set a record high for women and a record low for men.

-This years final was the most watched women's college basketball game to date, peaking at 12.6 million viewers.
+This year's final was the most-watched women's college basketball game, peaking at 12.6 million viewers.
 Not only that, it was also instrumental in inspiring the younger female generation to get involved in sports.

-Following the end of the event, google searches for “girls basketball clubs” in the USA shot up by 305% and by 236% worldwide.
-In particular, Iowa state saw the highest increase in searches, most likely due to the phenomenal performance saw by the Hawkeyes in the final.
-Especially, Caitlin Clark who saw searches for her name increase by 476% worldwide, becoming an idol for many young and aspiring athletes.
+Following the end of the event, Google searches for "girls basketball clubs" in the USA shot up by 305% and 236% worldwide.
+In particular, Iowa State saw the highest increase in searches, most likely due to the phenomenal performance of the Hawkeyes in the final.
+Significantly, Caitlin Clark saw searches for her name rise by 476% worldwide, becoming an idol for many young and aspiring athletes.

 More Sports League Comparisons